History & Region

 Great Auk Land Trust

-Great Auk Land Trust (GALT) was incorporated in 1989 and focused on the region from Steuben to Beals to Jonesboro in southwestern Washington County.
+Great Auk Land Trust (GALT) was incorporated in 1989 and focused on the southwestern Washington County, from Steuben to Jonesboro.
 Through conservation easements and acquisition of lands by gift or purchase, the land trust protected 27 properties totaling more than 1100 acres and over 20 miles of seacoast in the greater Pleasant Bay.
 GALT built strong ties with the communities it served through the promotion of community-supported land conservation, education activities with local youth, and by involving local residents in the stewardship of its conserved lands.

 Quoddy Regional Land Trust